-IBC SITE Topic Requirements Size The IBC site shall have a minimum size of 4,000m , with a free height of at least 8m.
-The area shall also be solid, clear and with a level surface suitable for supporting heavy loads and construction (minimum floor supporting load of 1,000kg per m ).
+IBC SITE Topic Requirements Size The IBC site shall have a minimum size of 7,500m 2 , with a free height of at least 8m and a minimum of 2,250m 2 of outdoor space.
+The area shall also be solid, clear and with a level surface suitable for supporting heavy loads and construction (minimum floor supporting load of 2,000kg per m 2 indoors and 3,000kg per m 2 outdoors).
 Accessibility The IBC site shall ideally be accessible by public transport or foot within 30 minutes from accommodation options.
 There shall be parking options for cars and minibuses, with 24-hour accessibility, as well as accessibility for large trucks to deliver heavy material.
 Infrastructure The IBC site shall be a covered, secure area with outdoor space and a clear view of the sky for satellites.
 There must be loading bays for large truck deliveries, ventilation and air conditioning and/or authorisation to install a dedicated technical compound to provide such supplies, as well as day-to-day access for working persons.
 Support facilities The IBC site shall have support facilities with lighting, toilets and waste disposal.
 There shall be food and beverage options on the premises and further restaurant options nearby available for the duration of use.
 Fully redundant domestic and technical power, international broadcast fibre connectivity as well as telecom connectivity and infrastructure are also required.
 Exclusive use period The IBC site is subject to an exclusive use period.
 This period runs from approximately two months prior to the opening match until two weeks after the final (the exact timeline will be dependent upon the build time and de-rig schedule).
 During this period, the IBC site shall be accessible 24 hours per day.

-COMPETITION-RELATED EVENT SITES Topic Requirements Draw site (including Team As a general indication, the venue used for the draw is expected to have an occupancy capacity (in terms of expected number of people) of between 800 and 2,000.
-Workshop) The capacity indicated above does not take into account other spaces used during the event, such as offices, meeting rooms, broadcast compounds, commercial spaces, media centres, accreditation centres, the draw dinner location, etc.
+COMPETITION-RELATED EVENT SITES Topic Requirements Draw site (including Team Workshop) As a general indication, the venue used for the draw is expected to have an occupancy capacity (in terms of expected number of people) of between 800 and 2,000. workshop) The capacity indicated above does not take into account other spaces used during the event, such as offices, meeting rooms, broadcast compounds, commercial spaces, media centres, accreditation centres, the draw dinner location, etc.

 ACCOMMODATION Topic Requirements FIFA constituent group accommodation Principles It is necessary to demonstrate sufficient hotel inventory for, as well as provide proposals for the allocation of hotels to, FIFA's constituent groups in each host city.
 Such inventory must also be of a suitable standard and meet any other relevant requirements relating to that particular constituent group.
-FIFA's constituent groups are expected to include the following: • FIFA • Host association(s) • Teams • Referees • VIP/VVIPs • Commercial Affiliates • Hospitality programme participants • Host broadcaster • Media and Media Rights Licensees IBC staff For reference purposes, peak requirements for each best city in relation to the EIEA.
-Peak requirements For reference purposes, peak requirements for each host city in relation to the FIFA constituent group accommodation include (but are not limited to) the following: • FIFA HQ hotel • one hotel in the host city of the opening match and/or the final • 4-5 standard • minimum capacity of 250 guest rooms • modern additional facilities, including suites, function rooms (with the capacity for 200 workspaces), meeting rooms, storage rooms, restaurant(s), gymnasium and/or pool, high-quality Wi-Fi connectivity, etc. FIFA venue hotels one hotel per host city 4-5 standard minimum capacity of 60 guest rooms each modern additional facilities, including function rooms, meeting rooms, restaurant(s), gymnasium, high-quality Wi-Fi connectivity, etc. Team hotels: 4-5 standard minimum capacity of 50 guest rooms each modern additional facilities, including suites, function rooms, meeting rooms, restaurant/kitchen(s), gymnasium, pool, high-quality Wi-Fi connectivity, etc.
+FIFA's constituent groups are expected to include the following: • FIFA Host association(s) Teams Referees VIP/VVIPs Commercial Affiliates Hospitality programme participants Host broadcaster Media and Media Rights Licensees IBC staff Peak requirements For reference purposes, peak requirements for each host city in relation to the FIFA constituent group accommodation include (but are not limited to) the following: • FIFA HQ hotel • one hotel in the host city of the opening match and/or the final • 4-5 standard • minimum capacity of 350 guest rooms • modern additional facilities, including suites, function rooms (with the capacity for 300 workspaces), meeting rooms, storage rooms, restaurant(s), gymnasium and/or pool, high-quality Wi-Fi connectivity, etc. • FIFA venue hotels • one hotel per host city • 4-5 standard • minimum capacity of 60 guest rooms each • modern additional facilities, including function rooms, meeting rooms, restaurant(s), gymnasium, high-quality Wi-Fi connectivity, etc. • Team hotels: • 4-5 standard • minimum capacity of 50 guest rooms each • modern additional facilities, including suites, function rooms, meeting rooms, restaurant/kitchen(s), gymnasium, pool, high-quality Wi-Fi connectivity, etc.